How Gourmet Popcorn Tins Became the Gift of Christmas

 And how you can support small popcorn businesses this year.

 I reached out to Garrett Popcorn Shops, one of Chicago’s most popular popcorn companies known for its gallon-sized popcorn tins, CaramelCrisp, and Garrett Mix.
-Adrienne Kardosh, Vice President of Marketing & Integrated Brand Management for Garrett Brands, said the company has always sold their kernels in bags in their shops and in the ‘90s, they started a mail order business to ship the popcorn more efficiently.
+Adrienne Kardosh, vice president of marketing for Garrett Brands, said the company has always sold their kernels in bags in their shops, and in the ‘90s, they started a mail order business to ship the popcorn more efficiently.

 “We shipped in tins to protect the kernels as they shipped around the country.
 We would receive handwritten mail orders, and then we would scoop it into tins in our shops, because all of our shops have kitchens, cook it, pop it in the shop, and then put it in the tin and send it out,” Kardosh said.

 Since then, many kernel-popping companies have taken the tin approach to selling their popcorn and during Christmastime, they’re often decorated with festive designs including reindeers, Christmas trees, and of course, Santa Clause.